theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 Once retrieved, re-run Step 4.

 # Step 5: the actual build
-Now that the debug build's output has been verified, its time to build the Python interpreter in release mode.
+Now that the debug build's output has been verified, it's time to build the Python interpreter in release mode.
 - This step may take a while, depending on the machine's capabilities.

 {% highlight bash %}